debmhteach/CS3300-Devise-User-Authentication/README.md

   </body>
 ```

-7. At this point you can re-start your rails server by stopping it with *ctrl + c*  and restarting with the following command <br>
+11. At this point you can re-start your rails server by stopping it with *ctrl + c*  and restarting with the following command <br>
 `rails s -b 0.0.0.0`
-8. View the changes that you made by navigating to http://localhost:3000/
+12. View the changes that you made by navigating to http://localhost:3000/

-### Step 5 - Modifying the Landing Page
-1. Open the app/views/projects/index.html.erb file and update to only show edit destroy buttons if logged in
+13. Open the app/views/projects/index.html.erb file and update to only show edit destroy buttons if logged in
 ```HTML
         <div class="btn-group" role="group" aria-label="Basic example">
         <%= link_to 'Show', project, class:"btn btn-outline-primary"%>